BrentGrammer/Statistics/NOTES/Statistics/DegreesOfFreedom.md

 $$df = N-k$$

-- where N is the number of data points and k is the number of parameters we have in the analysis
+- where N is the number of data points (or individuals) and k is the number of parameters we have in the analysis
   - this generally applies, though not always. can depend on type of analysis or odoing corrections etc.

 ### Use of degrees of freedom